-I cannot write about blogging to do lists without first touching on blogging goals.
-You cannot write effective blogging to do lists if you don’t have a clear idea about why you are blogging… what you personally want to achieve out of blogging…
+I cannot write about blogging to do lists without first talking about blogging goals.
+Because you cannot write an effective blogging to do list if you don’t have a clear idea about WHY you are blogging… What do you want to achieve with your blog?

 Why?
-Because if you aren’t clear on what you want to achieve out of your blog (Money?
-Creative outlet?
-Flexible career?
-Fame?), you won’t be able to able to decide what is and isn’t a priority.
+Because if you aren’t clear on what you want to achieve with your blog – your own personal definition of success – then you won’t be able to able to decide what is and isn’t a priority.

-Blogging without first setting goals, tends to lead to those long impossible to do lists.
-Goals give us bloggers a filter to help us decide what is and isn’t a priority (and what could be crossed off the to do list altogether!)
+Blogging without first setting goals, tends to lead to those impossibly long to do lists.
+On the other hand, goals give you a filter to help you decide what is and isn’t a priority (and, therefore, what actually NEEDS to be done… and what can be crossed off the to do list altogether!)

-If you want help setting goals for your blog, I really recommend reading my blog post on Goal setting for bloggers, where I go into this topic in more detail.
-You can also grab yourself my FREE goal setting worksheets!
+If you want help setting goals for your blog, I recommend reading my blog post on Goal setting for bloggers, where I go into this topic in more detail.
+You can also grab yourself a set of my FREE goal setting worksheets!